A cloudy cornea is a loss of transparency of the cornea.

 When to Contact a Medical Professional

-Note: It is appropriate to see an ophthalmologist for vision or eye problems.
-However, your primary health care provider may also be involved if a whole-body (systemic) disease is suspected.
+Note: You will need to see an ophthalmologist for vision or eye problems.
+However, your primary provider may also be involved if the problem could be due to a whole-body (systemic) disease.

 What to Expect at Your Office Visit